InlandRevenue/Gateway_Services-Communication/Service - Notifications/README.md

  Landing Page | https://mock-not.ird.digitalpartner.services
  Service Endpoint | https://mock-not.ird.digitalpartner.services/secure/gateway/notification/list

+ > *The `status` service might not be available in the mock environment

 ### Mock environment authentication
    * Consumers of this mock service must be authenticated.
    * Authentication is provided using one of two methods: